Electrical Techniques - Industrial Electrician Apprenticeship

 Career Opportunities

-Industrial electricians install, maintain, test, troubleshoot and repair industrial electrical equipment and associated electrical and electronic controls.
-They are employed by electrical contractors and maintenance departments of factories, plans, mines, shipyards and other industrial establishments.
+Industrial electricians install, maintain, test, troubleshoot and repair industrial electrical equipment and associated controls.
+They are employed directly by industrial facilities, such as manufacturing plants, power plants, mines, shipyards and other industrial establishments.

 Program Learning Outcomes